microsoft/microsoft-ui-xaml-specs/active/InformationBar/InformationBar.md

 ## Multiple status banners
 TBD: define stacking behavior
+- Do they stack top to bottom or vice versa?
+- Is it a collection that can get added to and expanded with each new banner?
+Or is the space for banners predefined and the banners will compress/use a scroll bar to fit?
 - Visual appearance for each mode
-- Recommendation for max number to appear of each mode at a Timed
+- Recommendation for max number to appear of each mode at a time
-- Do they stack top to bottom or vice versa?
-  - For toast mode, does placement
-- What is the behavior

 ## (Toast exclusive property) Preferred Placement
 TBD after the first (bar) mode is mostly defined.